by Joe Jamieson

 Midwifery was different in Ghana.

-Because local midwives had been educated—they’d been to school, college or university—they were considered to be above many of the women they were looking after in terms of their social standing.
+Because local midwives had been educated—they had attended school, college, or university—they were considered to be of higher standing than many women they cared for.

-The way they communicated with expectant mothers was different from what we were used to at home.
+How they communicated with expectant mothers differed from what we were used to at home.

 They would sometimes physically slap labouring women or shout at them if they were making too much noise during labour.
 It was important to remember this was, of course, all down to cultural differences.
 Women were expected to be strong throughout the birth process, and making noise can be seen as causing too much of a fuss.

-That said, local midwives did a great job, they knew their stuff—we were surprised by how knowledgeable they were in their practice.
+That said, the local midwives did a great job.
+They knew their stuff, and we were surprised by how knowledgeable they were about their practice.

 Infant mortality was much higher over there, partly because of a lack of resources.